hidny/CuboidSimplePhaseNetSearch/README.md

-The reason the matrix is 7x7 is because there's only 7 different possible states an in-between layer could be in and this matrix describes how many ways a state 'i' could go to a state 'j' by adding a new layer.
+The reason the matrix is 7x7 is because there's only 7 different possible states an in-between layer could be in and this matrix describes how many ways we could layer state 'i' onto state 'j'.

 I googled for the eigenvectors and eigenvalues and found that the biggest eigenvalue is 9.4956...